Raspberry & Pistachio Trifle

 To make the filling, ensure butter is soft and mix in the brown sugar and cinnamon until you have a paste.

 To assemble, roll the dough into a large rectangle (around 30cm x 35cm) and spread brown sugar mixture evenly over the surface.
 Roll up from the longer side of the rectangle and pinch the edges to close.
-Score the roll into 12 equal pieces and then cut into rolls (dental floss can work well here!!).
+Score the roll into 12 equal pieces and then cut into rolls (a non-serrated sharp knife or even dental floss can work well here!!).

 Place into a 23cm by 33cm (or similar) pan that has been sprayed with cooking oil, cover with a clean tea towel and let the dough rise in a warm place for half an hour.
 Set oven to 180°C.